cabouezzi/PhotoManagement/README.md

 An application that provides an API for storing photos and interacting with them.
 Users will be able to add/delete photos from the library.
 There will be an UI displaying a selected photo and options to edit the photo.
 The library generates a text description of a selected image and uses a text to speech engine to play audio.

 Features:
-- Upload photo(s) to library by inputting a directory containing jpg and png file types
+1. **Upload photo(s) to library by inputting a directory containing jpg and png file types**
+   - Delete photos from client’s local database (will not delete files from client’s file directories)
    - UI displays image and connects other features
-- Edit photo’s brightness, hue, and saturation with input on UI
+2. **Edit photo’s brightness, hue, and saturation with input on UI**
-- Sort and return duplicate/similar photos (button to call function)
+3. **Sort and return duplicate/similar photos** (button to call function)
-- Search and return photos matching text query (button to call function)
+4. **Search and return photos matching text query** (button to call function)
-- Generate and play audio for text description (button to call function)
+5. **Generate and play audio for text description** (button to call function)
-- Delete photos from client’s local database (will not delete files from client’s file directories)

 We also envision the package to be used without the GUI, as initially designed and demonstrated in an included tutorial called `examples.ipynb`.